dyna2gams/dyna2gams.github.io/README.md

 for download on this web site.
 On top, it comes with a very large set of examples borrowed from the literature and various academic or commercial OCP solvers.

-__DYNA2GAMS__ is free software for 2019.
-It is licensed under a Creative Commons Attribution- NonCommercial-ShareAlike 4.0 International Public License.
+__DYNA2GAMS__ is free of charge for non-commercial use throughout the year 2019.
+It is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License.
 It is based on [Regina Rexx Interpreter](https://regina-rexx.sourceforge.io/).
 Regina is distributed under the terms of the GNU Library General Public License Version 2.

 Feel free to contact us for any questions you might have (dyna2gams@outlook.com).